Designing Better CSS Box Shadows Easily

 }

-- Contact shadow (first line): short blur, higher opacity.
+• Contact shadow (first lines): short blur, higher visual density.
 This anchors the card to the surface.

-- Ambient shadow (third line): large blur, faint opacity.
+• Ambient shadow (last lines): large blur, faint opacity.
 This creates the soft halo that feels natural.

 Color-match your shadows